grocy/docs/tutorials/food.md

 <img src="https://github.com/grocy/docs/blob/4da24a279402d8ef01151d3e7f32c8712d0eb0d1/images/purchase.png" width="50%"></img>

 - **Product:** Select a product by typing its name or scanning its barcode.
-If you scan an unknown barcode or enter en unknown product name you will get the option to create a new product or add the barcode to en existing product.
+If you scan an unknown barcode or enter an unknown product name you will get the option to create a new product or add the barcode to an existing product.
 - **Best Before:** Best before date of the product.
 - **Never Expires:** Check this box if the product never expires.
 - **Amount:** How man you are adding.